scrapy/scrapy/docs/topics/spiders.rst

    .. attribute:: state

-      A dict you can use to persist some spider state between batches.
+      A dict you can use to keep a specific spider state between batches.
       See :ref:`topics-keeping-persistent-state-between-batches` to know more about it.

    .. method:: from_crawler(crawler, *args, **kwargs)